Hexellate/Testing/GIT_MODEL.md

 | Must merge into:          | develop and master |
 | Branch naming convention: | release-\*         |

 Release branches represent a new version that is feature complete and ready for proper release.
 This branch may receive bugfix commits, however it is generally in a feature-freeze, meaning that no new features should be added.
 Minor features such as simple usability improvements may be an exception.
 Commits to this branch should be continuously merged back into the develop branch.
 This branch will be used to automatically build releases for the **Next** channel.
 When this branch is deemed to be stable, it will be pushed to the master branch to create a new release on the **Stable** channel.
 Once the branch has been merged into the master branch, it will be deleted.
+Additionally, there may only be one release branch at a time (i.e. before creating a new release branch, the current one must be merged into master).

+To have a new build for **Next** created and released, prefix a commit with `[ci rel]`

-### Hotfix Branches
+### **Hotfix Branches**

 |                           |                    |
 | ------------------------- | ------------------ |